clvarley/simple-scroll/README.md

 Getting the browser to scroll to a given element can be a pain.
-While APIs like [`Element.scrollIntoView`](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView) and [`window.scroll`](https://developer.mozilla.org/en-US/docs/Web/API/Window/scroll) can get us there, they can be fiddly to get use and don't offer us much in the way of customisation.
+While APIs like [`Element.scrollIntoView`](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView) and [`window.scroll`](https://developer.mozilla.org/en-US/docs/Web/API/Window/scroll) can get us there, they can be fiddly to use and don't offer us much in the way of customisation.

 Simple scroll is a small utility that offers a no-frills, no-nonesense way of easily scrolling elements into view.